adityathakur96/Olympic_2021-Data-Analysis/README.md

 * Synapse SQL script execution with results

-**These photos of corresponding project are in the folder called Photos
+** The photos of corresponding project are in the folder called Photos